London and Glasgow: British Literature and Culture

 Temple students who successfully complete (with a C- or better) credit-bearing coursework worth at least three semester hours in this program will satisfy the World Society (GG) requirement.

 All four courses have excursions associated with them, many of which will be open to all students.
+Additional activities such as group meals, excursions, site visits and day trips outside of the host cities are planned for the entire group.

 Basic residence hall or flat